Anne F. Hyde: Works

 Anne Hyde wrote many pieces during her career.
 One of her first ones, "An American Vision: Far Western Landscape and American Culture, 1820–1920" was written in 1991 — and won the 1992 W. Turrentine Jackson Award.

 In 2000, Professor Hyde co-wrote "The West in the History of the Nation" with William Deverell.

 In 2012, Professor Hyde published "Empires, Nations, and Families: A History of the North American West, 1800–1860" — which won the 2012 Bancroft Prize, and the Caughey Western History Prize.
-This book also was also a Pulitzer Prize finalist in History.
+This book was also a Pulitzer Prize finalist in History.

 Professor Hyde also wrote the introduction to "Frémont's First Impressions: The Original Report of His Exploring Expeditions of 1842–1844" that was published in 2012.

 Most recently, her book, Born of Lakes and Plains: Mixed Descent Families and the Making of the American West, 2021, is published by W. W. Norton.
 According to Publishers Weekly, the book, "upends prevailing narratives about relations between Indigenous people and white Americans in this sweeping history of “the families and relationships that enabled Native peoples to survive into the present.”